CLI Overview

 First-Time Setup

-If this machine is only registered with one vault, the CLI auto-selects it.
-No connect step is needed.
+If this machine is registered with only one vault, the CLI auto-selects it and no connect step is needed.
+Run connect only when more than one vault is bootstrapped:

 # List vaults this machine knows about